SakuraMatrix/docs/Tools - Logback.md

 ***This file must be in either `main/java/resources` or directly in the classpath (no subfolders) of your program for it to be read***

-## Step 3: Configure the config file
+## Step 3: Configure the configuration file
-After creating the config file, you now have the ability to configure Logback.
+After creating the configuration file, you now have the ability to configure Logback.

 ### Example configuration for printing to a file
 ```